GymWorkoutApp/gwa_workout.server/README.md

-# gwa_workout.server
+# gwap-workout
-Microservice that maintains endpoints related to the workout
+Microservice that maintains endpoints related to the register workout